orggue/adidas-zaragoza/container-essentials/docker/06_volumes.md

 ### Listing volumes

-* Use `docker volume ls` command to display a list of all volumes
+* Use `docker volume ls` command to display a list of all volumes.
-* This includes volumes that were mounted to containers using the old `docker run -v` method
+* This includes volumes that were mounted to containers using the old `docker run -v` method.
-* Volumes that were not given a name during creation will have a randomly generated name
+* Volumes that were not given a name during creation will have a randomly generated name.

 ```
 DRIVER              VOLUME NAME